Blood in Cat's Urine — Causes, Urgency & Treatment

 How long does blood in urine last?

 Duration depends entirely on the cause.
-Trauma-related bleeding may resolve in 3–5 days, while UTIs require antibiotics (usually 7–14 days) and FIC can recur over months or years.
-Stones, tumors, and bleeding disorders may cause persistent hematuria until treated.
+Trauma-related bleeding may resolve in 3–5 days, while FIC flares typically self-resolve within 5–10 days but can recur over months or years.
+Bladder stones, urethral plugs, tumors, and bleeding disorders may cause persistent hematuria until treated.
+Confirmed bacterial UTIs (uncommon in cats under 10) are typically treated with a 3–14 day antibiotic course.
 Your vet can give a timeline once the cause is identified.

 Is male cat hematuria more serious than female?